-Always prepare some water to extinguish the bomb after it has burned out.
+Always prepare some water to extinguish the smoke bombs for photos after it has burned out.
 As with any pyrotechnic device, it’s your responsibility to dispose of it correctly.
 When the bomb has stopped smoking, water it or even put it in a basin with water so the fire is completely gone.
 Keep it away from flammable objects and don’t use smoke bombs in overly dry fields or forests.
 Only when you’re sure that the fire has been completely extinguished can you dispose of it in a trash can.

 Some people are prone to irritation from smoke bombs as they may be from any other smoke.
 If your model feels uncomfortable or if their eyes or throat get irritated, stop the photoshoot and tend to them immediately.
 You shouldn’t let the model inhale too much of the smoke, since it can cause coughing.
 Additionally, the smell of the smoke can stay in your model’s hair and outfit just like cigarette smoke.

 You can reduce the noise of the final shot if you set the ISO to 100.
 For the smoke to stay in focus, set the aperture to approximately f/8.
 The sync speed of the flash is supposed to match the shutter speed – usually 1/200 or 1/250.
-However, a high shutter speed allows you to capture textured smoke trails.
+However, a high shutter speed allows you to capture textured trails.
 If you experiment with exposure, you can capture less distinct shapes.
-Using flash can accentuate the vividness of the smoke cloud.
+Using flash can accentuate the vividness of the smoke for photoshoots.
 You can use a tripod to set your shot firmly before your model lights the bomb and take some test photos to see how it will look before the shot.
 If possible, make sure the smoke bomb itself doesn’t get in the shot to preserve the illusion of the smoke.

 There are so many colors at your disposal in smoke photography!
-There are truly enough to make your own smoke rainbow.
+There are truly enough to make your own rainbow.
 The key is to use them wisely: make sure your colors match!
 You can create not only stunning visuals but whole stories out of different colors of smoke.
 Consider color symbolism – for example, red for passion when you’re taking a couple’s photo or black to set a gothic mood.
 Keep in mind the location of the shoot and the model’s appearance.
 Colors that match can create a wonderful visual, whether it’s just two colors or a full rainbow smoke.
 For example, a green bomb will look great paired with a model who has ginger hair.
-Also consider the time of day: try a pink smoke bomb at sunset or a blue one at dawn.
-You can use two or more colors together to create fantastic compositions for your smoke bomb photography.
+Also, consider the time of day: try a pink smoke bomb at sunset or a blue one at dawn.
+You can use two or more colors together to create fantastic compositions for your photography smoke bombs.

 If you’re not satisfied with the colors or your bombs, you can always fix it using Luminar in post-production, for example by using color splash.
 Try Luminar for free now by clicking the button below and decide if you want to invest in this quick and easy photo editing software.